 80% of the value of the property |

-CIBIL Report: The CIBIL report is an important aspect that lenders consider while going through your home loan application.
+CIBIL Report: Your CIBIL score and report is an important aspect that lenders consider when assessing your home loan application.
 Each time you submit a home loan application, the lender extracts a report from the CIBIL database.
-A higher CIBIL score, one that is over 750, improves your chances of being eligible for a home loan with better terms.

-Other Financial Obligations: Lenders prefer individuals with a debt-to-income ratio of 40:60, respectively.
+Other Financial Obligations: With a debt-to-income ratio of 40:60, your eligibility for a home loan improves significantly.
 The lower this ratio is, the better are your chances of being granted a house loan.
-Too many outstanding credit accounts do not paint a positive picture as it indicates unfavorable credit behavior.

 Add a family member as a co-applicant

-Avail a relatively structured repayment plan
+Structure a solid repayment plan

 Provide details of any additional sources of income

-Ideally, lending institutions consider Non-Resident Indians (NRIs for a home loan) if they are drawing a salary equivalent of $3,000 per month (for the USA and other countries) and have been actively working in their field for a total of 2 years.
-Of these, six months must have been spent overseas.
-The applicant must also be at least 24 years of age and 60 at most.
+Ideally, lending institutions consider Non-Resident Indians or NRIs for a home loan if they are drawing a salary equivalent of $3,000 per month (for the USA and other countries) and have been actively working in their field for a total of 2 years.